section-engineering-education/engineering-education/Designing-an-Authentication-API-using-Service-Classes-in-Flutter/index.md

 ### Introduction
 `Service classes` are a wonderful method to keep third-party code implementation details out of your software.
 Useful when calling an API method from numerous locations in your code.
+A side consequence of Services is that it produces a domain language that is specific to your app through the APIs of your services.
+So your viewmodels can be read as well.
+And the viewmodels can be read as well.
+Creating services becomes second nature once you've mastered the concept.
+That certain functionality may be so simple when you follow that path, it's mind-blowing!.
 With the help of service classes, we'll learn how to encapsulate third-party libraries and APIs and isolate them from other parts of the program.
 We'll use authentication as an example.

 Using service classes, you may hide the implementation details of third-party code in your app.
 They can be especially useful when you need to call an API method multiple times across your codebase.
+### When to create service classes
+When adopting the Stacked architecture, a service is always established in certain instances.
+A service class does not have to finish in the work service if it does not make sense.
+This is a service class that gives API functionality to the rest of the app and is commonly called Api when I create an API for it in my app.
+- To remove third-party packages from your code base.
+- When there is a collection of features that can be combined.
+- To exchange functionality between different ViewModels.

 In a nutshell:
 1. To hide implementation details, the API wrapper class can be utilized.
 2. Includes all arguments for API methods, both input and output.
 3. A basic abstract service class can be created to facilitate swapping out an other version easier.